glowcap/DGNotifyView/README.md

 - DGNotifyViewWithImg: This allows you to add an image to the basic notification
 - DGNotifyViewRounded: This is a basic notification view with rounded edges
 - DGNotifyViewRoundedWithImg: Yep.
 It’s a rounded notification view with image support.

+Now with Springy Views!
+These are the same as above but use a spring animation to come into view:

+- DGNotifyViewSpringy
+- DGNotifyViewSpringyImg
+- DGNotifyViewRoundedSpringy
+- DGNotifyViewRoundedImgSpringy

 #### Initializing
 Since DGNotifyView is based on UIView, you’ll need to `import UIKit` where you are initializing DGNotifyView.
 Then: